Return of the Rentals: Background

 The "P" in the track "Friends of P." has had multiple theories presented as to its meaning.
 The actual "P" in the song refers to Paulina Porizkova, the wife of The Cars guitarist Ric Ocasek, who produced the first Weezer album, known as The Blue Album.
 Porizkova made a claim that no one had ever written a song about her, and so Sharp took on the task.
 Ocasek noted that he found the subject matter of the song a bit odd.
 Fictitious theories suggest that "P" refers to the Psychic Friends Network or Patrick Wilson, who played drums for both The Rentals and Weezer.

 "Please Let That Be You" was originally written by Sharp and Rivers Cuomo as a song called "Mrs. Young", a spiritual counterpart to Weezer's song "Jamie".
 On one demo, Rivers Cuomo helps Sharp, doing extra instrumentation and backup vocals.
 At one point, Weezer considered recording both "Jamie" with "Mrs. Young" (later written as "Please Let That Be You" without Rivers Cuomo but instead with Rachel Haden) as its B-side for a single, but this never happened.

-Review
+Reception

 Return of the Rentals received generally favorable reviews from critics.
 Entertainment Weekly claimed, "Its winsome love songs make for good, clean, disposable fun."
 Q compared the Rentals' work to the early work of the Cars: "The Rentals root themselves in the sound of late-’70s US new wave; the result is in many senses reminiscent of The Cars' earlier material."
 NME wrote that "despite its pretensions to [be] meaningless electro-pop, it can't help but have depth".
 Pitchfork's Ryan Schreiber enjoyed the band's attempt to bring back Moog synthesizers.

 In a retrospective review, Peter D'Angelo of AllMusic praised the album, saying, "Return of the Rentals is a real benchmark of carefree pop from the '90s, and shouldn't be forgotten anytime soon."